 Purchasing a business works best when you have worked in that business, You have the opportunity to see the need, you see the profitability, and you understand the product.

-Avoid Business Bankruptcy — Use This Simple Book To Understand Debt
+Avoid Bankruptcy when you buy a car — Use This Simple Course To Understand Car Buying the Right Way

 5. HOW DO I REACH MY CUSTOMERS?

 Advertising is very expensive.
 Marketing is very difficult, and can be expensive.
 Marketing tends to be more

 effective than advertising because if done right it is more believable.

 Studying advertising and marketing effectiveness is crucial.
 You can spend too much if you are not educated about both.
 The marketing of your small business ideas are more cost effective than advertising.

 6. DO YOU UNDERSTAND THE MOST IMPORTANT PERSON IN YOUR SMALL BUSINESS